iappsqainterview/search-api-challenge/API.md

 Example Response
 -------------

-Here is an example of a response for a request when 'media=music' :
+Here is an example of a response for a request with the parameter `media=music` :

 ```json
 {